The Wedding Photography

 This is really important, If you walk away from a meeting smiling and confident in their work and has good referrals, then that’s your photographer…oh and make sure they’re insured, they’ve back up equipment and they’ve got some sort of photography qualification with lots of work experience.
 I have a 4 year degree in photography and art.

-But, if you’re the kind of person that really doesn’t like photographs of yourself then it’s probably not the best thing to do as you’ll only end up becoming more self concious on your wedding day worrying about angles and poses instead of being in the moment and trusting the photographer.
+But, if you’re the kind of person that really doesn’t like photographs of yourself then it’s probably not the best thing to do.
+Because you’ll only end up becoming more self conscious on your wedding day.
+And worrying about angles and poses instead of being in the moment and trusting the photographer.

 Personally, I really enjoy doing engagement shoots as I get really creative with lighting, have a laugh, get to know the couple and I’ve got time on my side to experiment too but it’s also really exciting working with a couple who don’t know what to expect on the day when it comes to the photography.
 For a good photographer, that first warm up pose is always such good fun.
 There is nothing funnier than a bride and a groom doing a new pose for the first time.

 View this post on Instagram

 Browsing through Wedding Websites I’ve noticed different styles of Wedding Photography, what are they?